ycen2111/ycen2111.github.io/source/_posts/2022-2023/Analogue-IC-Design.md

 # FET amplifiers (part1)
 ![301.png](301.png)
+Signal analysis steps
-small signal can only use in AC analysis set all DC voltage in zero large capacitor becone short analyse using Ohm’s Law and Kirchhoff’s Laws get gm and rds
+1. small signal can only use in AC analysis
+2. set all DC voltage in zero
+3. large capacitor becone short
+4. analyse using Ohm’s Law and Kirchhoff’s Laws
+5. get gm and rds
 ![304.png](304.png)

 ![302.png](302.png)